What is Preventive Maintenance?

 When to Use Preventive Maintenance

-Using a preventive maintenance program can also be used as a way to better organize the activities of the maintenance department.
-Carefully thinking through your maintenance operations can help you better forecast the demand for maintenance resources and make it easier to balance the work load.
+Using a PM program can also better organize the activities of the maintenance department.
+Carefully thinking through your maintenance operations helps you better forecast the demand for maintenance resources and make it easier to balance the work load.
 The creation of standardized PM task lists will ensure that all employees are performing work in the same way.
-Also, using a preventive maintenance plan as a guide helps keeps the team on task and makes sure that maintenance is being done when it’s needed.
+Also, using a preventive maintenance plan as a guide keeps the team on task and makes sure that maintenance is being done when it’s needed.

 How Preventive Maintenance Software Helps

-Preventive maintenance helps to simplify and standardize complex maintenance processes.
-However, because preventive maintenance will likely be performed on a large number of assets, it is nearly impossible to effectively track everything in your head, on paper, or in a spreadsheet.
-Preventive maintenance software, like FTMaintenance CMMS, stores all of your maintenance data in one place so you can easily keep track of all your preventive maintenance activities.
-With features like PM tasks lists, automatic work order notification and distribution, and mobile accessibility, FTMaintenance CMMS makes a preventive maintenance program accessible to any company.
-Learn more about our preventive maintenance software.
+Preventive maintenance simplifies and standardizes complex maintenance processes.
+However, because PMs will likely be performed on a large number of assets, it is nearly impossible to effectively track everything manually.
+Preventive maintenance software, like FTMaintenance computerized maintenance management system (CMMS) software, stores all of your maintenance data in one place so you can easily keep track of all your PM activities.